ileka2468/Blueroomies/Database/schema_plan.md

 ---

 ### **4. Profiles Table**:
-- **Description**: Contains additional information for each user related to matchmaking.
+- **Description**: Contains additional information for each user for matchmaking.
 - **Key Fields**:
   - `profile_id`: Unique identifier for each profile (Primary Key).
   - `user_id`: Foreign key linking to the `users` table.